GuruMaps/iOSManual/03-map-sources.md

 # Map sources

-To switch to another map to display, select **Map Source** menu in app settings.
+To switch to another map to display, select **Map Source** menu in app settings or tap the layers icon on the map view.

 There are two types of maps you can use within the app: offline and online maps.

 ## Offline maps {#offlineMaps}

 Vector map source is set by default.
 Once you’ve downloaded the map \(**Internet connection required**\), it will be available offline.
+To download the vector map, open the [Map Download](/02-features.html#download) settings menu.
 Vector maps are detailed, smooth, fast and provide high-quality image rendered in real time on the device.
 It takes up less storage space than raster maps.

+There are three available vector map styles are available within the app:
+* City,
+* Cycling,
+* Hiking.

 **Note**: you can also use your own maps in `.sqlitedb` and `.mbtiles` formats, previously created on a computer and then imported into your device.
 Such maps can be viewed offline even when your mobile device has no internet connection.
 However, any personal raster/tile maps will use considerably more space than vector maps you may install.